 “We’re making the world a better place” is a phrase commonly used by entrepreneurs to justify their ventures.
-But does everyone really put this lofty social goal at the forefront of their company meetings, investor presentations, and before they turn off the light at night?
+But does everyone truly put this lofty social goal at the forefront of their company meetings, investor presentations, and before they turn off the light at night?
 The simple answer is “No”.
-No, because there are some things that sound great in keynote lectures and cover stories, but when the moment of truth arrives when the social purpose clashes with the money bag, the choice becomes a little bit more complex.
+No, because some things sound great in keynote lectures and cover stories, but when the moment of truth arrives when the social purpose clashes with the money bag, the choice becomes a little bit more complex.

 According to Wikipedia, “Social entrepreneurship is an approach by individuals, groups, start-up companies or entrepreneurs, in which they develop, fund and implement solutions to social, cultural, or environmental issues.
 This concept may be applied to a wide range of organizations, which vary in size, aims, and beliefs.
 For-profit entrepreneurs typically measure performance using business metrics like profit, revenues, and increases in stock prices.
 Social entrepreneurs, however, are either non-profits, or they blend for-profit goals with generating a positive "return to society".
 Therefore, they use different metrics.
 Social entrepreneurship typically attempts to further broad social, cultural, and environmental goals often associated with the voluntary sector in areas such as poverty alleviation, health care, and community development.”

 Skeptics will argue that money and social good cannot be intertwined.
-For example, Google, whose founders in 2000 went so far as to writing "Don’t Be Evil” in the company’s ethical code, a phrase that often guided its corporate culture to such an extent that it served as a wireless internet connection password in the employee transportation, removed it from its code of conduct in 2018, without giving an explanation as to why.
+For example, Google, whose founders in 2000 went so far as to write “Don’t Be Evil” in the company’s ethical code, a phrase that often guided its corporate culture to such an extent that it served as a wireless internet connection password in the employee transportation, removed it from its code of conduct in 2018, without explaining as to why.
 Which, on the one hand, is very alarming, and on the other, makes sense when you think about it: What giant company manages to maintain values of goodness and honesty while making billions of dollars?

 Silicon Valley — Making the World a Better Place